meerkat-dashboard/meerkat/docs/upgrade3.md

 * More inline tips and placeholders scattered throughout the interface for guidance
 * Increased text contrast on coloured elements
 * Replace `<div>` HTML elements with more meaningful `<section>`, `<fieldset>` etc. HTML elements.
+* Standard HTML forms and pages replace custom interface elements like Javascript modals.

 HLS Stream elements are rendered with standard HTML5 `<video>` tags rather than a Javascript player.

-Standard HTML forms and pages replace custom interface elements, like Javascript modals.

 All Javascript vulnerabilities reported by npm are resolved.